-First thing’s first: start by using a new box.
+First thing first: start by using a new box.
 New boxes are more able to withstand the pressures of shipping, handling, and all the potential bumps along the way.

 Choosing the correct box size is critical.
-You’ll need to make sure your item fits inside the box without too much wasted space—allow for only about 1-2 inches of space around the item.
-For instance, if you’re shipping a wine glass, DON’T go and buy a 3 foot by 3-foot box that the glass is going to roll around in.
+You’ll need to make sure your item fits inside the box without too much empty space left over.
+For instance, if you’re shipping a wine glass, DON’T go and buy a 3-foot by 3-foot box that the glass is going to roll around in.
 Seems like common sense, right?

 Once you’ve got your box, stock up on plenty of packing materials like packing peanuts, bubble wrap, foam sheets, and air pillows.
 You’ll need them for protecting those fragile items.

 Learn more about your various options when it comes to packing material.

 Once you’ve got your box and your packing supplies, it’s time to pack, pack, pack!
 Here’s what to do:

 - Line the bottom of the box with a couple of inches of packing peanuts, and lay bubble wrap on top of the peanuts to create a cushion.
 This gives the bottom of the box a safe base.
 If your item is on the heavier side, it never hurts to add more layers on the bottom to create an even stronger base.